- It can be hard to look different than everyone else.

 What is self-esteem?

-Good self-esteem is important for everyone because it helps you keep a positive outlook on life, and makes you feel proud of the person you are – on the inside and outside.
-Most teens with good self-esteem find life much more enjoyable.
+Self-esteem is important for everyone because it helps you keep a positive outlook on life, and makes you feel proud of the person you are – on the inside and outside.
+Most teens with high self-esteem find life much more enjoyable.
 They tend to have better relationships with their peers and with adults, find it easier to deal with mistakes or disappointments, and are more likely to stick with a task until they succeed.

 - The courage to try new things